 The NSCF Earth Kids school holiday program is a 3-day program that supports children to become ‘nature smart’ – to have the knowledge, understandings and skills to engage in creating a more sustainable world – in a fun and interactive way.

-We also offer a homeschool program during the Term.
-Please see here for more information.
+We also offer a Homeschool Program during school Terms.
+Please click here for more information.

 “The future belongs to the nature smart” – Richard Louv, author of ‘Last Child in the Woods’